 Borderline Personality Disorder (BPD) is a serious mental illness that centers on the inability to manage emotions effectively.
 While some persons with BPD are high functioning in certain settings, their private lives may be in turmoil.
 Most people who have BPD suffer from problems regulating their emotions and thoughts, impulsive and sometimes reckless behavior, and unstable relationships.

 Other disorders, such as depression, anxiety disorders, eating disorders, substance abuse and other personality disorders can often exist along with BPD.
-The diagnosis of BPD is frequently missed and a misdiagnosis of BPD has been shown to delay and/or prevent recovery.
+The diagnosis of BPD is frequently missed and a misdiagnosis has been shown to delay and/or prevent recovery.
 BPD has historically met with widespread misunderstanding and blatant stigma.
 However, evidenced-based treatments have emerged over the past two decades bringing hope to those diagnosed with the disorder and their loved ones.

 Usually, in order to be diagnosed with Borderline Personality Disorder, the individual has to comply with at least five of the nine following criteria: